MDCore/mdcore.github.io/_posts/2019-08-02-Thoughts-On-Hiring-2019.md

 1. Agree on a scoring method with your interviewers beforehand.
 Which sections or questions to point; how many points for each; whether half-points are allowed; what the points even mean.
 2. Clear scoring guidelines help your interviewers evaluate and compare candidates.
 Finding that clarity will likely need some pre-discussion.
 3. Your scoring process is about discriminating between candidates.
 You are judging and comparing candidates to each other so your discrimination needs to be fair, appropriate and legal too.
 The work you've put into your bias and the rubric is what helps you here, not only in picking out good candidates but in consciously avoiding illegal or inappropriate discrimination.
+4. It's important to repeat: mitigating bias isn't just about avoiding illegal or inappropriate behaviour, it's far, far more about helping you find great candidates you may previously have overlooked.

 ### First score each candidate on your own